 The CSB Research Computing core provides outreach and training in multiple Computational Structural Biology techniques, maintains state-of-the-art high-performance and throughput computing facilities, and offers end-user UNIX system administration and support services.
 Our open-access molecular graphics laboratory housed in 5136 MRBIII is equipped with several workstations that have access to over 80 molecular modelling, visualization, and analysis software applications.
 Training is offered in the form of workshops and one-on-one consultations.

-Download documents (Vanderbilt internal only) to include CSB facilities support in your grant applications.
+Download documents (VUNet ID/password required) to include CSB facilities support in your grant applications.